 "The [letters] give us much more flavor and examples illuminating the characters and the relations between them," said study researcher Alexander Gann, editorial director at Cold Spring Harbor Laboratory Press in New York.
 "They're consistent with what we already believed, but they add important details."

 A fourth researcher credited with initial DNA work, Rosalind Franklin, died of cancer in 1958 and was never nominated for a Nobel Prize.
 She and her male colleagues did not get along despite their professional collaboration, as seen in some rather blunt messages contained within the new material.

 "I hope the smoke of witchcraft will soon be getting out of our eyes," Wilkins wrote to Crick and Watson in 1953, as Franklin prepared to leave Wilkins' lab for Birbeck College in London.

 Nine boxes of Crick's material turned up mixed in with the correspondence of a colleague, Sydney Brenner, who had donated his personal documents to Cold Spring Harbor Laboratory Library in New York.
 Researchers knew that much of Crick's earlier correspondence had been lost, but no one suspected it would emerge in Brenner's files.
-[Images of letters from 1955 and 1980]

 The rediscovered material contains several nuggets about the race between rival labs to develop a DNA model in the early 1950s.
 Wilkins and Franklin worked at King’s College London, while Crick and Watson did their research at the Cavendish Lab of Cambridge University.